annshita/annshita/README.md

 # Hi there, I'm Anshita 👋

-🎓 5th year CSE Dual Degree student
+🎓 Currently in the 5th year of my Integrated M.Tech in  Computer Science and Engineering

-💻 Passionate about Software Development
+💻 Passionate about Software Development and enjoy problem solving

-📚 Currently working on the usecases of deep learning in healtcare for my masters
+📚 Currently working on the use cases of deep learning in healthcare for my masters

 ## 🛠️ Technologies